 Glacial River Trail: Groeler Road Boat Ramp to Jefferson

-Groeler Road Boat Ramp is south of Fort Atkinson on the Rock River.
+Groeler Road Boat Ramp is located south of Fort Atkinson on the Rock River.
 There are no facilities at this parking lot.
 To reach the trailhead by car from Wisconsin State Highway 26, take exit 17 north on Business Highway 26.
-After 400 feet, turn left on Groeler Road.
+After 400 feet, turn left (west) on Groeler Road.
 Drive 0.7 mile west to reach the boat launch parking lot.

 The trail passes several industries, arriving at a trailhead after one mile.
 It is at the junction of Farmco Lane, with a striking sculpture of a bicyclist near the trailhead.
 An information kiosk, covered park bench, drinking fountain, and bike rack are found there.
 If cyclists notice an odor in the air, this is likely due to the nearby wastewater treatment plant.
 Farmco Lane is reached by car from Wisconsin State Business Highway 26 (Janesville Avenue).

-Continuing straight north the trail heads back into a forest, with factories and warehouses fairly visible along the way.
+Continuing straight north, the trail heads back into a forest, with factories and warehouses fairly visible along the way.
 After 0.8 mile, the trail reaches Lions Park.
 The tall sculpture of “Our Poet Lady” marks the park entrance.
 A marker along the trail conveys the story about the real “poet lady” who lived on nearby Blackhawk Island.

 Lions Park has other works of art and facilities.
 It is located at Fort Atkinson’s city limits, and a large historical blockhouse replica there greets visitors.
 A covered picnic shelter, benches, and parking lot are there.
 It is located off Business Highway 26 (Janesville Avenue).